 "I don't think Jane's interested in the money," Terry said.
 "What if she signs something giving up any interest in Carol's estate?"

 "Why should she?
 It's early days anyway, we haven't been all through Carol's papers and things yet, perhaps a will might be found, but there is another problem.
-Mother had a breakdown during the war.
-Dad was in the navy and was killed when his ship was attacked in the Atlantic.
+Mother had a breakdown after the war.
+She told everyone that our dad died in a German P.O.W. but we all knew he had run off with a young woman.
 She never got over it, and she has been irrational and inclined to forget things ever since.
-She even went through a phase when she hated Americans, blaming them somehow for the death of our dad.
 Mother is adamant that you died suddenly as a child.
 Ronnie knows if what you're saying is true, then she is clearly telling lies.
 My brother won't have that.
 He prefers to think you are lying."

-"Well, let him call the police then," I said.
+"Well, let him call the police then," she said.

-His words almost brought me to tears as well as my eyes filled up.
-He looked at his wife as she walked in with a tray full of cups, as he looked back he saw Terry put his arm around me to give me a bit of support.
+His words almost brought Jane to tears as her eyes filled up.
+Tommy looked at his wife as she walked in with a tray full of cups, as he looked back he saw Terry put his arm around Jane to give her a bit of support.
 "I'm sorry, love.
 I didn't mean to upset you again."
-He walked over and knelt down in front of me.
+He walked over and knelt down in front of her.
 "We don't want any more tears, we had enough of them yesterday.
 Look, I'll tell you what we'll do.
 You give me all the details and information that you know, then when I get a bit of time I'll go down to the public records office and get it all checked.
 If what you tell me is true, and I'm sure it is, then we'll soon find some way to get it confirmed."